-It is important to understand that having a lung transplant involves substantial costs before, during and after the transplant.
-Your health insurance will cover many of the costs, but not all of them, and you will be responsible for co-pays.
+It is important to understand that having a lung transplant can be expensive before, during, and after the transplant.
+Your health insurance may cover many of the costs, but not all of them.

-Members of the transplant team, such as the center's financial coordinator and social worker, can work with you to develop a plan to pay for all of the transplant-related expenses, including and especially those not covered by your insurance program.
-Here is a list of important questions to ask your center's financial coordinator.
+Members of the transplant team, such as the center's financial coordinator and social worker, can help you develop a plan to pay for all of the transplant-related expenses, including and especially those not covered by your insurance.
+Here is a list of questions to ask your center's financial coordinator.

-Some cystic fibrosis-specific charities are not included in that list.
-Contact Cystic Fibrosis Foundation Compass, to learn more about financial assistance programs to help you afford a transplant.
-Compass is a personalized service that can help you with insurance, financial, legal, and other issues.
+Cystic Fibrosis Foundation Compass is a personalized service that can help you with insurance, financial, legal, and other issues.
+You can contact Compass at any point to learn more about financial assistance programs to help you afford a transplant.
 You can contact Compass at:

 Monday - Friday, 9 a.m. - 7 p.m.
 ETcompass@cff.org

-Although most insurance companies will cover the cost of the transplant itself, transportation to and from your transplant center, relocation costs and many other hidden expenses can quickly add up and make it difficult for many people with cystic fibrosis and their families to afford a transplant on their own.
-Organizations such as The Children's Organ Transplant Association (COTA), which also helps adults, can help you or your loved one deal with these extensive costs by organizing fundraisers, reaching out to local communities and generating support to help cover transplant-related expenses.
+Most insurance companies will cover the cost of the transplant itself.
+Other hidden expenses, however, such as transportation to and from your transplant center or relocation costs, can quickly add up and make it difficult for many with CF and their families to afford a transplant on their own.
+Organizations such as Children's Organ Transplant Association (COTA), which also helps adults, can help you or your loved ones deal with these extensive costs by organizing fundraisers, reaching out to local communities, and generating support to help cover transplant-related expenses.
 This can help eliminate many of the financial barriers standing between you and the lifesaving transplant you need.

 Follow Us On